nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1a1.
 Taskify informs the User there are no tasks tracked

         Use case ends.

-* 2a.
-There are far too many Tasks stored (limit is customisable)
-    * 2a1.
-Taskify informs the User that he/she should finish some tasks because there are too many piling up.

-        Use case ends.
 ---
 **Use case 5: Search for Tasks using tags**